gorhill/uBlock/README.md

 #### Firefox

-You can install by dragging the latest [uBlock.firefox.xpi](https://github.com/gorhill/uBlock/releases) file to your add-on page.
+You can install by downloading the latest [uBlock.firefox.xpi](https://github.com/gorhill/uBlock/releases) file, and by dragging the downloaded `xpi` file to your add-on page.

 #### Safari